-In a similar way to new clothing lines, the footwear and equipment that brands focus on the for the spring and summer seasons tend to be lightweight and versatile products, often with bright colours and strong visual appeal.
-Here are a few products that have caught my eye.
+In a similar way to clothing lines, the footwear and equipment brands focus on lightweight and versatile products for the spring and summer seasons, often with bright colours and strong visual appeal.
+Here are a few products that are worthy of a look.

 Salewa Wildfire Edge

 Salewa are a brand with roots in the rocky Dolomites.
 A place where the kind of technical approach shoes you often see on climbers in more and more urban environments are actually really useful to have.
 The Wildfire Edge have a really innovative lacing system that ramps up the shoe’s climbing capabilities when needed, yet easily loosen for walking.
 The Switchfit System enables the wearer to tighten the laces at the rear eyelet, which pushes the foot forward from the heel and into the toe box.